varnish/Varnish-Book/varnish_sysadmin.rst

         .. note::

-           The connect_timeout is 0.4s by default.
-This is more than enough time for the typical setup where Varnish talks to a backend in the same server room - but it may be too short if Varnish is using a remote backend which may have up to or more than 400ms of latency.
+           The connect_timeout is 0.7s by default.
+This is more than enough time for the typical setup where Varnish talks to a backend in the same server room - but it may be too short if Varnish is using a remote backend which may have up to or more than 700ms of latency.
+If this is set too high, it will not let Varnish handle errors gracefully.

 Exercise: Tune first_byte_timeout
 ---------------------------------